armory/documentation/_admin_guides/configure_kubernetes.md

-To configure clouddriver to use your  kubectl config file, copy your config file - either your existing .kube/config file or the kubeconfig file create above - to /opt/spinnaker/credentials/kubeconfig.
+To configure clouddriver to use your  kubectl config file, copy your config file - either your existing .kube/config file or the kubeconfig file create above - to `/opt/spinnaker/credentials/kubeconfig`.

-Then, add the folling to the the file /opt/spinnaker/config/clouddriver-local.yml:
+Then, add the following stanza to the the file `/opt/spinnaker/config/clouddriver-local.yml`:

 ```
 kubernetes: